-12.1.
-You must take reasonable care:

-12.1.1. for your own safety and for the safety of the University's staff, students, officers, visitors, and anyone else who may be affected by your acts or omissions; and

-12.1.2. for the safety of property belonging to the University or the University's staff, students, officers, visitors, and anyone else who may be affected by your acts or omissions.
+- 12.1.
+You must take reasonable care - 12.1.1. for your own safety and for the safety of the University's staff, students, officers, visitors, and anyone else who may be affected by your acts or omissions. - 12.1.2. for the safety of property belonging to the University or the University's staff, students, officers, visitors, and anyone else who may be affected by your acts or omissions.

-12.2.
-You must follow the University's health and safety policies, codes and rules and follow any instructions given to you by a member of staff in the interests of your own and others' health and safety.

-12.3.
-You must report health and safety incidents or concerns relating to University Property or University staff, officers, visitors, or students in accordance with the policy outlined here.
+- 12.2.
+You must follow the University's health and safety policies, codes and rules and follow any instructions given to you by a member of staff in the interests of your own and others' health and safety. - 12.3.
+You must report health and safety incidents or concerns relating to University Property or University staff, officers, visitors, or students in accordance with the policy outlined here/beta/40/. - 12.4.
+You must not incite or encourage anyone else to breach this Regulation 12.

 Guidance: The University has a number of important policies, codes, and rules on health and safety that are designed to reflect its legal obligations and the need to protect the wellbeing of the University community and public.
-These policies deal with issues such as: smoking in enclosed spaces; use of laboratory equipment; interfering with fire safety equipment; and not accessing roofs or the University broad.
+These policies deal with issues such as smoking in enclosed spaces; use of laboratory equipment; interfering with fire safety equipment; and not accessing roofs or the University broad.
 These Regulations require you to follow these policies, codes and rules.
 You must familiarise yourself with them.
-They can be found on the Safety Services page on My UEA (log in required).
+They can be found here: